Elinor Florence, Author

 Tell Your Story: Age Doesn’t Matter

 I had lunch recently with an indigenous man who is planning to write his memoir.
 He’s only forty-three, but he has had a wealth of interesting experience: growing up on a reserve, and working for his tribal council.
-He has a perspective that many people would find fascinating (including his own ten-year-old son –– maybe not now, but someday for sure).
+He has a perspective that many people would find fascinating, including his own ten-year-old son — maybe not now, but someday for sure.

-Even people in their forties and fifties have a very different life than their children – growing up without cell phones or internet, for example.
+Even people in their forties and fifties have a very different life than their children have — growing up without cell phones or internet, for example.

 Tell Your Story: Where to Begin